tkarnani/BIMM143_github/README.md

 # BIMM143_github
-Classwork for BIMM143 at UCSD
+Classwork for BIMM143 at UC San Diego